 Recommend ways to optimize and showcase employer brand

 Audit the employer brand to determine how it aligns with company culture.
 As a company ambassador, it is your job to find new platforms and methods for conveying company values.

-A great job description will lead to a more fruitful payoff when conducting an interview.
+A great job description will lead to a more fruitful interview.

-Recruiting managers have a responsibility to find the best employee for a job.
+Recruiting managers have a responsibility to find the best employee to meet the needs of hiring managers.
 While the exact checklist will vary by position, there are some qualities that are universally appreciated.
 Recruiters are always looking out for the following:

 - Informed: Recruiting managers want an applicant who is well-researched, and who already knows something about the position and the company they are interviewing for.

 - Relevant qualifications and soft skills: What are hiring managers looking for in a resume?
 They want to see that you have the hard skills (e.x. proficiency with programming, writing) and soft skills (e.x. communication, problem-solving) to get the job done.

 - Good fit with the organization’s culture and values: Is the applicant a good fit for this particular company?
 Are they excited about its mission and purpose?